UseCarousel/InternChallengeMac/README.md

 1. Fork this repository
 2. Create a new branch with your name: `firstname-lastname`
 3. Install required dependencies (document in your README)
-4. Request OpenAI API key from the hiring team
+4. Request Claude API key from jude@usecarousel.com

 ### Project Structure
 Create a clear project structure that demonstrates good code organization.
 Consider: